 Scottish Thistles v Den Bosch (Netherlands) Peffermill 17 April

 A team from Den Bosch in the Netherlands took on Scottish Thistles in a friendly in Edinburgh as part of their Scottish golf and hockey tour.
-For the record, the score was 7-1 for Scottish Thistles.
+For the record, the score was 7-1 for Scottish Thistles, Doug Caren scoring three of the goals.

 Squad: Howard Andrew, George Black, Alan Bremner, Doug Caren, Ernie di Rollo, Ian Downie, Keith Forster, Rab Keddie, Peter Monaghan, Alistair Philip, Harry Phillips, Norrie Springford, Alan Strachan, Jim White.